open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 * `Ingress` is a manifest application of which will create a high-level `Ingress` resource.
 The controller of `Ingress` will then generate and apply lower-level manifests for `ApiEndpoint`, a `Buffer` (e.g. Kafka topic), and a `Source`, which will in turn result in provisioning of corresponding resources.

 # Proposal
-The proposal will often reference Kubernetes as one of the best example of declarative IaC approach.
+The proposal will often reference Kubernetes as one of the best examples of the declarative IaC approach.
 We will draw many parallels with its design and build on its learnings.

 ## Resource Manifests